drashland/website-v2/docs/rhum/v2.x/2_tutorials/2_test_doubles/4_spies/1_class_spies.md

 try {
   spy.verify("doSomething").toBeCalled(5);
 } catch (error) {
-  console.log(error.message); // Outputs => Method "doSomething" was not called 5 time(s).
+  console.log(error);

-  // ... or to see the full error: console.log(error);
+  // Outputs the following:
   //
   //     VerificationError: Method "doSomething" was not called 5 time(s).
-  //         at file:///some_test.ts:31:29
+  //         at file:///some_test.ts:29:29
   //
   //     Verification Results:
   //         Actual calls   -> 3
   //         Expected calls -> 5
   //
-  //     Check the above "some_test.ts" file at/around line 31 for code like the following to fix this error:
+  //     Check the above "some_test.ts" file at/around line 29 for code like the following to fix this error:
   //         .verify("doSomething").toBeCalled(5)
-  //
 }
 ```